istempmail/wp-istempmail/readme.txt

 WordPress registration form and any form which uses the `is_email()` function.

 == Installation ==
-Upload the plugin to your blog, then click Activate it, and it'll work immediately.
+Sign up and get your API token at [IsTempMail](https://www.istempmail.com/sign-up).

-Register and get your API token at [IsTempMail](https://www.istempmail.com/sign-in), then enter it at your WordPress Dashboard > Settings > IsTempMail.
+Upload the plugin to your blog, then click Activate it, and enter the API token at your WordPress Dashboard > Settings > IsTempMail.

 == Screenshots ==
 1. No disposable email address when signing up